JesusCab77/wikitest/wp-content/plugins/echo-knowledge-base/readme.txt

 1. Navigate to Plugins -> Add New.
 2. Search for 'Knowledge Base for Documents and FAQs' and install the plugin.
 3. Activate the plugin in the Plugins menu.
-4. Optional step: configure the plugin in Admin menu, in Knowledge Base -> KB Configuration page.
+4. Optional step: configure the plugin in the Admin menu, in Knowledge Base -> KB Configuration page.

 = OPTION 2: Manually Upload Plugin Files =

 1. Download the plugin file from the plugin page: echo-knowledge-base.zip.
 2. Unzip the file echo-knowledge-base.zip.
 3. Upload the 'echo-knowledge-base' folder to your '/wp-content/plugins' directory (do not rename the folder).
-4. Optional step: configure the plugin in Admin menu, in Knowledge Base -> KB Configuration page.
+4. Optional step: configure the plugin in the Admin menu, in Knowledge Base -> KB Configuration page.

 == Frequently Asked Questions ==